List of neighbourhoods in Toronto

 The strength and vitality of the many neighbourhoods that make up Toronto, Ontario, Canada has earned the city its unofficial nickname of "the city of neighbourhoods."
 There are 158 neighbourhoods officially recognized by the City of Toronto (in 2022, 34 neighbourhoods were created from 16 of the previous 140) and upwards of 240 official and unofficial neighbourhoods within city limits.

 The current City of Toronto is the amalgamation of the former Metropolitan Toronto municipalities.
 Along with the original City of Toronto, these are East York, Etobicoke, North York, Scarborough, and York.
 The names of these municipalities are still often used by Toronto residents, sometimes for disambiguation purposes as amalgamation resulted in duplicated street names.
-The area known as Toronto before the 1998 amalgamation is sometimes called the "Old Toronto", and "the core".
+The area known as Toronto before the 1998 amalgamation is sometimes called by the retronyms "Old Toronto" and "the core".
 For administrative purposes, Toronto is divided into four districts: Etobicoke-York, North York, Scarborough and Toronto-East York.